eldridgejm/automata/docs/materials.rst

 considered to occur if the build process returns a nonzero error code, or if the artifact file is missing after the recipe is run.

-In the **release** phase, all published artifacts -- that is, those which are ready and whose release date has passed -- are copied to an **output directory**.
+In the **publish** phase, all published artifacts -- that is, those which are ready and whose release date has passed -- are copied to an **output directory**.
 Additionally, a JSON file containing information about the collection -> publication -> artifact hierarchy is placed at the root of the